East Midlands Railway: Past fleet

-The last of the InterCity 125 sets East Midlands Railway inherited from East Midlands Trains were withdrawn in December 2020, having been replaced by five ex LNER InterCity 125 sets which were more compliant with new regulations and four Class 180s.
+The last of the InterCity 125 sets East Midlands Railway inherited from East Midlands Trains were withdrawn in December 2020, having been replaced by five ex LNER InterCity 125 sets which had greater compliance with new regulations and four Class 180s.
 Originally nine former LNER sets were to replace a similar number of sets inherited from East Midlands Trains.
 However, after the carriages were found to require more repairs than originally envisaged, this was cut back to five sets.